Arx Project Update: A New Monorepo, Better Tooling, and the First Steps Toward a Bigger Ecosystem

 There is also an early VS Code extension: vscode-arx.

 For now, it is intentionally simple.
 It is a highlight-only extension with TextMate syntax highlighting for Arx files and basic language configuration, including line comments, brackets, auto-closing pairs, and surrounding pairs.
-It does not include a language server, commands, or runtime extension code yet.
-(GitHub)
+The README explicitly says it has no language server, commands, or runtime extension code yet.

 That is a good first step.
-Syntax highlighting already makes writing and reading .x files more pleasant, and keeping the extension small makes it easier to keep in sync with the language while the syntax is still changing.
+Syntax highlighting already makes writing and reading Arx code more pleasant, and keeping the extension small makes it easier to keep in sync while the language is still evolving.

 Douki: structured docstrings with YAML #

-Douki keeps docstrings synchronized with function signatures and validates them against a schema, without requiring a runtime dependency in the package using it.
-It supports commands such as douki check and douki sync, and it can also migrate existing NumPy-style docstrings.
-(GitHub)
+Douki is a developer tool for structured YAML docstrings.
+It keeps docstrings synchronized with function signatures and validates them against a schema, without adding a runtime dependency to the package using it.
+For now, douki just supports Python, but soon it will supports arx source files as well.

-This fits naturally with Arx because Arx itself already uses YAML-like docstring blocks in examples and documentation.
+This fits naturally with the Arx ecosystem because documentation discipline matters a lot in fast-moving compiler and language projects.
 Having a dedicated tool for structured documentation helps keep APIs readable, consistent, and easier to validate automatically.

 arxlang-jupyter-kernel: first notebook experiments #